mlavi/stageworkshop/documentation/guidebook.md

     3. Put settings into a configuration file
     4. Retry for 60 minutes to stage the cluster with the configuration file and Workshop #1.

-  Approximately 30 minutes later, you can login to PE to get to PC (or directly to PC) and follow step #7 below to finish push button Calm automation.
+  Approximately 30 minutes later, you can login to PE to get to PC (or directly to PC) and follow step #7 in the [Procedure](#procedure) section to finish push button Calm automation.

 ## How to Do a Calm Bootcamp ##